Setasign/FPDI-TCPDF/README.md

 # FPDI-TCPDF
-Kind of metadata package for dependencies of the latest versions of FPDI and TCPDF.
+A kind of metadata package for Composer with fixed dependencies for the latest versions of FPDI and TCPDF.

 ## Installation with [Composer](https://packagist.org/packages/setasign/fpdi-tcpdf)